sirredbeard/microsoft-opensource/README.md

 **The list below is incomplete.** opensource.microsoft.com current lists 1,155 open source projects at Microsoft and it would not be possible to curate them all here.
 Click here for access to find them all.

-Here are list of *selected* projects:
+Here is a list of *selected* projects:

 ### Dev Tools